Rep. Matt Gaets and Sen. JD Vance - June 13th, Hour 2

 But was it the right one, Sean?

-Like think about what's going on.
+Like, think about what's going on.

 Zoom out for a second.

-We gotta ask, what is the grave harm happening?
+We've got to ask: what is the grave harm happening?

 It's not that Joe Biden wasn't prosecuted for the documents case.

-So we they they might have been, but one was treated far differently than the other.
+Well, they might have been, but one was treated far differently than the other.

-What's interesting is Eileen Cannon is actually questioning and having a hearing on the legitimacy of the appointment of the special prosecutor, and that is the Florida case, but I think that would then raise the case in Washington, D.C. uh as well, and and we'll wait await whether or not immunity comes up.
+What's interesting is Eileen Cannon is actually questioning and having a hearing on the legitimacy of the appointment of the special prosecutor.

 Now, I probably would have argued that case differently.

-You're the attorney, not me, and I would have argued more for limited immunity that would have been applicable over absolute immunity, because I thought this absurd analogy that kept being brought up again and again and again.
+And I would have argued more for limited immunity that would have been applicable over absolute immunity because I thought this absurd analogy that kept being brought up again and again and again, I just think it got so far off course.

 That's not what anybody's talking about.

-And Judge Cannon, she's getting all the criticism for the left-wing pundits and talking heads, but she is actually the one using sound judicial economy.
+And Judge Cannon, she's getting all the criticism for the left-wing pundits and talking heads, but she is actually the one using sound judicial economy because whether or not Jack Smith was legitimately appointed is a threshold question.

 And you wouldn't go through a trial and witnesses and a jury and all of that stuff if the threshold question is answered in a way that would render this entire prosecution meaningless.

-I mean, my gosh, uh Nathan Wade and Fonnie Willis, imagine the hubris of being prosecuting Donald Trump and thinking you could get away with what they were up to.
+I mean, my gosh, Nathan Wade and Fonnie Willis, imagine the hubris of being prosecuting Donald Trump and thinking you could get away with what they were up to.

-Uh and you know, Garland, for example, you questioned him on the issue of, you know, why would the third highest ranking official at Biden's DOJ under Merrick Garland actually leave that prestigious position to go argue the case in New York City,
+And, you know, Garland, for example, you questioned him on the issue of, you know, why would the third highest ranking official at Biden's DOJ under Merrick Garland actually leave that prestigious position to go argue the case in New York City,

 Do you believe him?